 Your goals should be a careful mix of accuracy and optimism.
 The latter is perfectly justifiable if you can back it up with data and acknowledge the risks of taking on so much debt.
 Your business lender will want to see that you’ve thought about these risks and developed realistic solutions.

-The appendix is meant for any information or documents that you couldn’t fit in the other sections.
-Examples include resumes of major employees, equipment leases, permits, contracts, letters of recommendation, and your personal and business credit history.
+The appendix is for any information or documents that you couldn’t fit in the other sections.
+Examples include resumes of significant employees, equipment leases, permits, contracts, letters of recommendation, and your personal and business credit history.
 Yes, that’s a pretty long list.
 This is why many loan applicants begin their appendixes with a table of contents.

 General Content Tips